 Point Clark is a pretty residential community tucked into the shoreline.
 A quiet, sandy beach is adjacent to the lighthouse tower, perfect for a relaxing day by the water.
 Lighthouse Park is equipped with playground equipment and washrooms.
 Point Clark also has a small harbour and boat launch ramp.
 Four nature trails -the Point Clark Greenway Project- are accessible at various points throughout Point Clark.
 Cross country skiing during the winter months is a popular activity.

 The Point Clark Community Centre is next door to a ball diamond (equipped with lights for night-time play), a good-sized pavilion, horseshoe pits, playground equipment and volleyball posts (bring your own net!).
 The community centre is a gathering place for the community.
 Weekly card games, shuffleboard and other activities are enjoyed by the Huron Lakeshore Friendship Club.
-The community centre is also the home of the Point Clark Kinsmen Club, which organizes various events throughout the year including the Canada Day fireworks at the Point Clark Harbour.
+The community centre is also the home of the Huron Shores Lions Club, which organizes various events throughout the year including the Canada Day fireworks at the Point Clark Harbour.

 A quiet, peaceful community, Point Clark is a welcoming haven for summer residents, young families and retirees.